 - Secret Key: Your S3 Secret Key

-- Check the box for Default Session if you want it to automatically connect to the archive when you open the program.
+- Check the box for Default Session if you want it to automatically connect to Bioarhive when you open the program.

-- Click Save to save your session settings so that you don't need to put it in every time.
+- Click Save to save your session settings so that future connections will use the same info.

 - Click Open to open the archive session.

-You should see your local computer directories on the lefthand side, and your available buckets on the right.
+You should see your local computer directories on the left, and your available buckets on the right.
 To transfer data, just drag from your local computer directories and drop it in the appropriate bucket.
 You will see the progress in the bottom of the program window.

-- When uploading a file, it will first go into the cache and then get written to tape.
-You can see this happening in the Eon Browser by looking at the storage locations column.
+When transferring a file, it will first go into the cache and then get written to tape.
+You can see this happening in the storage locations column.
 A purple disk icon shows the data is in cache, and the green tape icon shows that the data is on tape.

 module load ds3_java_cli